MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/adopting-cloud-update.md

 ### Global Settings
 Navigate to **Cloud Update** > **Overview** and select the **Tenant Settings** tab.
-- **Exclusion windows**: Set up necessary exclusion windows during which no updates are deployed.
+- **Exclusion windows**: Set up necessary [exclusion windows](../admincenter/cloud-update.md#exclusion-windows) during which no updates are deployed.
 These windows can be scoped to a group of devices or users.
-If using Microsoft Entra ID groups with device objects, they must be Microsoft Entra joined or hybrid joined.#
+[Requirements](../admincenter/cloud-update.md#requirements-for-using-microsoft-entra-groups) for using Microsoft Entra groups apply.

-- **Exclude groups**: Configure your exclusions.
+- **Exclude groups**: Configure your [exclusions](../admincenter/cloud-update.md#exclude-groups).
 Those devices or user objects will always be excluded from cloud update.
-If using Microsoft Entra ID groups with device objects, they must be Microsoft Entra joined or hybrid joined.
+[Requirements](../admincenter/cloud-update.md#requirements-for-using-microsoft-entra-groups) for using Microsoft Entra groups apply.

 ### Current Channel settings
 Navigate to **Cloud Update** > **Current** and select the **Settings** tab.
-- **Deadline**: The deadline specifies the duration from the initial silent update attempt to when the update engine prompts the user to close their Microsoft 365 Apps.
+- **Deadline**: The [deadline](../admincenter/cloud-update.md#deadline) specifies the duration from the initial silent update attempt to when the update engine prompts the user to close their Microsoft 365 Apps.
 A shorter deadline ensures that devices are applying the latest updates earlier, while a longer deadline reduces potential user disruption.

 ### Monthly Enterprise Channel settings
 Navigate to **Cloud Update** > **Monthly Enterprise** and select the **Settings** tab.